‘NCIS: Los Angeles’ Season 8: Deeks, Kensi’s Wedding Not Happening As CBS Renews Series For Season 9

-NCIS: Los Angeles Season 8 will not feature the much-anticipated moment.
+NCIS: Los Angeles Season 8 will not feature the much-anticipated moment that fans have hoped for.
 Deeks (Eric Christian Olsen) and Kensi (Daniela Ruah) are not walking down the aisle this season.
-But it is not all bad news for their fans, as they can expect a perfect Densi proposal in the season finale of NCIS: Los Angeles Season 8.
+But it is not all bad news for fans, as they can expect a perfect “Densi” proposal in the season finale of NCIS: Los Angeles Season 8.

 It is not that Deek has not proposed, but it has never been a direct, romantic proposal.
 In the previous season, he tested the waters, trying to find out whether Kensi would say yes if got down on his knee and proposed to her at sunset on a beach.
 Kensi teased that she would say yes to such a romantic proposal.

-In NCIS: Los Angeles Season 8, Deeks slipped a ring on Kensi’s finger when she was in a deep coma, saying that sometimes life did not work out the way one planned it, so one adapts.
+In NCIS: Los Angeles Season 8, Deeks slipped a ring on Kensi’s finger when she was in a deep coma, saying that sometimes life does not work out the way one planned it, so one adapts.

 “So Kensi Blye, will you please wake up and marry me,” Deeks asked her at the time.